CrucibleMC/Crucible/README.md

 + Fixed several bugs.
 + Performance Improvements.
 + Updated some libraries.
++ You can see more changes in the [releases](https://github.com/CrucibleMC/Crucible/releases) changelog.

 ## Build Requirements
 * Java 8u101 JDK or higher